Every sales rep must ask open-ended sales questions to the prospects because it will help you understand the prospect and his needs better.

 Asking a customer about their budget determines their affordability for a subscription.

-For example, a sales rep for a project management software might ask a potential customer what their budget is for such a tool, to offer a suitable pricing plan.
+A sales rep for a project management software might ask a potential customer what their budget is for such a tool, to offer a suitable pricing plan.

 This allows the sales rep to recommend plans that are within the customer’s budget and help in converting them into a paying customer.